 Regarding choosing what to be aware of:

+Will I be awake and aware during my labor using Hypnobabies?
 If you are using Hypnobabies, you will most experience some level of hypnotic anesthesia during some or most of your hypnosis practice.
 But during your birthing time, your hypnosis will actually make you hyper-aware of what is going on within your body and around you.
 You’ll be extremely in-tune with your birthing.
 And I found myself very aware of what was going on in the room and easily interactive with others (to the point that they weren’t really sure if I was in hypnosis or not, unless I purposely relaxed to the point of appearing to nap).
 But the hypnosis gave me extraordinary control over what I wanted to “let in”.
 For instance, I found nothing useful to be gained by hearing a woman down the hall screaming her head off (despite an epidural, I’m told), so I didn’t even acknowledge the sound and completely forgot about it.
 I am still amazed by the level of detail I recall from throughout my birthing time.
 My recall for the goings-on of the day are far more vivid than a “normal” day.
 I can picture where people were standing, see expressions and remember what they were saying to me, how I was feeling, my thought processes, etc.

 I really didn’t know what to expect, but am very glad that I didn’t have to give up any of the day’s memories to achieve a gentle, enjoyable birth.
 I hope that helps!

 ~ Susan McClutchey, 2-time Hypnobabies Mom, Hypnobabies Instructor, Durham, NC http://www.tranquilbirthing.com